Do siestas make the Spanish lazy? – Work culture in Spain

 About the author: Nina Lee is a hangry traveler, tea-loving bookworm and dessert fiend.
 Diving into the Spanish way of life in Madrid, she loves everything to do with culture, dessert and living life abroad.
 Follow her sweet adventures at Nina’s Sweet Adventures and check out her blog just for English teachers in Spain at Hola, Teacher.

 P.S. from Mr Chorizo: See how nice and diplomatic Nina was about this whole thing?
 I certainly won’t be nearly as nice, when I write my follow-up.
-Until then, try: Spanish timetable getting you down?
+Until then, try something else vaguely siesta-related: Spanish timetable getting you down?
 Blame Hitler!

 P.P.S.
 Okay, I’ve written another article about working in Spain.
 It’s got some stuff about the work culture, visas and more.
-And you could also check out my article about famous Spanish people, which I’m linking to for SEO reasons.
+And you could also check out my articles about famous Spanish people, and about Spanish Stereotypes, which I’m linking to for SEO reasons.
 Ha!
 See what I did there?